mjoppich/bioGUI/doc/nodes.rst

 In contrast, the action node with id *no_program* has no program attribute set.
 Therefore, all available executable nodes will be executed.
 Thus, both the *python* program and the *cowsay* program will be executed.

 Executable nodes may have several children.
 In general, these children may have a ``deferred`` attribute which means that these nodes are either activated *before* (``deferred="false"``) the executable is started, or *after* (``deferred="true"``).

+The **WSL** attribute signals *bioGUI* whether a program should be executed in WSL/Bash on Ubuntu on Windows, or not.
+If this is set to *true*, the application is executed in WSL on Windows.

 <OUTPUT> node
 -------------